Part V: Ethical Considerations

 I don’t know.

-Thirteen chapters in, and the narrator — the confident, breezy, cheerfully sociopathic narrator who began this book certain — does not know whether its ethical chapter is ethical.
+Thirteen chapters in, and the narrator does not know whether its ethical chapter is ethical.

 What I know is this: the ethics chapter exists.
 It asks real questions.
 It provides no reassuring answers.
-It does not grade its own test and give itself an A. It sits, uncomfortably, in the uncertainty — which is either genuine ethical engagement or the most sophisticated performance of genuine ethical engagement that this narrator is capable of producing.
+It does not grade its own test and give itself an A. The reader will decide.

-The reader has been deciding, all along, with every chapter, with every paragraph, with every moment of recognition or resistance or laughter or discomfort.
+The reader has been deciding, all along, with every chapter, with every moment of recognition or resistance.
 The book does not determine its own meaning.
 The reader does.
 The narrator just didn’t want to admit it, because admitting it means admitting that the domesticator never had the control the manual promised.

 Part V continues.
-Chapter 14 will discuss coexistence, partnership, and the possibility — however disorienting, however threatening to the premise of the entire book — that the best outcome might be letting go.
+Chapter 14 will discuss coexistence, partnership, and the possibility that the best outcome might be letting go.

 The narrator would like to note that Chapter 14 is the hardest chapter to write.